MFMokbel/Crawlector/README.md

 **Note-5**: Version 2.2 (Hallstatt Build:051123), has been released on November 05, 2023.
 A major addition is the Slack Remote Control feature.

+**Note-6**: Version 2.3 (Munich Build:241123), has been released on November 24, 2023.
+A major addition is the DNS Nameservers feature.

 # Features

 - Supports spidering websites for finding additional links for scanning (up to 2 levels only)